google/zetasql/docs/procedural-language.md

 </pre>

-A `BREAK`, `LEAVE`, or `CONTINUE`, or `ITERATE` statement that specifies a label that does not exist throws an error:
+A `BREAK`, `LEAVE`, or `CONTINUE`, or `ITERATE` statement that specifies a label that doesn't exist throws an error:

 <pre class="lang-sql prettyprint">
 WHILE x &lt; 1 <span class="kwd">DO</span>